kenfehling/gatsby-netlifycms-tailwind-starter/src/pages/index.md

 subheading: "*A Gatsby v3 starter template set up with Netlify CMS and Tailwind CSS."
 about:
   heading: Who we are
-  description: "Our team of architects, gardeners and enginners is working with
+  description: Our team of architects, gardeners and enginners is working with
-    clients all over the world to transform urban spaces with the best nature provides."
+    clients all over the world to transform urban spaces with the best nature provides.
   image:
-    image: /img/leon-tho1_oukbg0-unsplash.jpg
+    image: /img/thinking-of-getting-a-cat.png
-    alt: people working in agency
+    alt: cat working in agency
   button:
     url: /about
     label: Find out more